-Anyone that’s been in a business leadership position knows or should know the different types of “smart” that people around them bring to the table.
+Anyone that’s been in business knows or should know the different types of “smart” that people around them bring to the table.
 Street smart.
 Book smart.
 Engineering smart.
 Keep your mouth shut smart.
 I don’t know what I don’t know smart.
 And so on.

 I’ve been to more than a few industry conferences – and I’ve been on hundreds of customer calls.
 In turn, I get the opportunity to talk to lots and lots of people, asking questions, gauging each of their perspectives, problems, lenses on where they see their business and what opportunities that are important to them.